 Meanwhile, the crew of the Enterprise is told Picard is captured, but they are forced to disavow his actions, which means he’s not eligible for rights as a prisoner of war.
 These scenes mostly just serve to allow for time-skips on the Picard scenes.

 Madred brings his daughter in to work, and he and Picard banter about the nature of raising children to believe that it is alright to value no other sentient life.
 Madred claims that the Cardassians used to have a rich spiritual society, and it led them to starve.
-Now, the Military rules, and everyone is fed.
+Now, the Military rules, and everyone is fed (Update: Madred would have supported Thanos).
 Picard responds that Madred’s children will have full bellies, but empty spirits.
 He then mocks Madred by denying that there are any lights.

 Picard is shown to start resisting by separating his mind and body, envisioning himself at his family’s home in France.
 As Madred tries to break him, Picard starts to turn the tables, pointing out that Madred knows torture is ineffective at getting information or control, so Madred is clearly just using it to punish people because he feels weak.
 Picard calls him pitiable.
 Madred proves him right by just shocking him again.